Graphic text reads Retail Week Responsible Retail Summit, 2 October 2025

 Nearly two-thirds of the UK shoppers surveyed by Retail Week (60%) rank ‘the sustainability of products’ as an important influence on their shopping behaviour, but what drives them to act on it at the checkout?

-In this keynote session, we’ll unpack the behavioural science and emerging trends in consumer shopping preferences and whether shoppers’ good intentions really do manifest in greener spending.
+In this keynote session, Decathlon’s Director of Sustainability Chris Allen explores the retailer’s 20-year sustainability journey, from the initiatives making an impact and how to create a culture for change, through to consumer shopping preferences and whether good intentions really do manifest into greener spending.

-We bring together retailers and industry experts to explore how brands can implement AI and emerging technologies with integrity and protect their brands from potential cyber threats along the way.
+• How brands can implement AI and innovative technologies with integrity and protect their businesses from cyber threats along the way

 10.00-10.25: In conversation | The cost of going green: balancing budgets and environmental impact